OpenSwitchNOS/openswitch-ops-ntpd/tests/ntp_client_test.md

 ### Description ###
 1. Disable NTP authentication
 2. Check the output of "show ntp status" to confirm
+3. Check it is not present in the output for "show running config"
-3. Enable NTP authentication
+4. Enable NTP authentication
-4. Check the output of "show ntp status" to confirm
+5. Check the output of "show ntp status" to confirm
+6. Confirm thst it is present in the output for "show running config"
 ### Test Result Criteria
 #### Test Pass Criteria
 All verifications succeed.